-1) Understand the Costs of Compliance
+1) Costs of Compliance

 There are two primary cost factors to consider when it comes to PSL compliance: fees and penalties.

-2) Camera Inspections Beat ALL
+2) Camera Inspections Are Your Friend

-Do yourself a favor and get one!
+Do yourself a favor and get a sewer lateral camera inspection.

 - Dangerous safety issues

-4) Be Aware of HOA Rules
+4) HOA Rules

 While they have until 2020 to gain their compliance, Home Owner’s Associations don’t always realize that it usually takes extensive camera work to diagnose each PSL and branch connection on the parcel—and that a large scale multi-unit property may have to be done in sections.
 This all takes more time, so this is another reason beginning the process early is the best strategy for avoiding penalties.

-5) Remember the Positive Outcomes of Compliance
+5) Positive Outcomes of Compliance

 Choose a Sewer Expert You Can Trust